lunardao/research/crypto_to_fiat.md

 - [Fixed float](fixedfloat.com)
 - [Stealthex](https://stealthex.io/)
 2. Send to another XMR wallet that is not connected to the same node, or to a XMR wallet that is running on own XMR node.
 This add complexity in case you are being tracked.
 Here is more info on how to [run a node](https://www.monero.how/how-to-run-monero-node).
-3. Swap to BTC in Cake Wallet, which is not used for other payments.
+3. Swap to BTC in [Cake Wallet](https://cakewallet.com/), which is not used for other payments.
+Use Cake wallet with [tor](https://guides.cakewallet.com/docs/advanced-features/tor-with-orbot/).

 **In case BTC is the coin for the final trade -  Option 2**

 - The assets for withdrawal is in ETH.
 - Go through the steps in [Anonymizing assets](https://wiki.lunardao.net/anonymizing_assets.html).
 - Go to [Trocador](trocador.app) or [Fixed float](fixedfloat.com) and swap from ETH to BTC.
-- Withdraw via ATM.
+- Withdraw via non-KYC ATMs (most are KYC, so check carefully).
 [List of BTC ATMs](https://coinatmradar.com/countries/).
 The limit is generally 900 Euros.

 **Possibilities:**